jacek-marchwicki/example-rx-and-kotlin-and-either/articles/error-handling-coding.md

 }
 ```

-And yes, this way is better than nothing, but it's quite a far away from the good one.
+And yes, this way is better than nothing, but it's quite far away from the good one.

 1. It does not say what is wrong.
-2. An error will disappear after a while, so user may don't notice this toast.
+2. An error will disappear after a while, so user may not notice this toast.
-3. When a user hit refresh (execute `load()` again) and data will finally load but toast can still be on his screen.
+3. When a user hits refresh (execute `load()` again) and data will finally load but toast can still be on his screen.
 He sees an error and success loaded data.
 4. Does not support showing progress.

 # Be stateful

 We use `Option<X>` from popular [funKTionale library](https://github.com/MarioAriasC/funKTionale).
-This is simple type that can hold absent value `var error = Option.None`, or real value `var error = Option.Some(IOException())`.
+This is a simple type that can hold absent value `var error = Option.None`, or real value `var error = Option.Some(IOException())`.

 So to handle our error handling in a stateful way, we change our code to: